lokeshmohanty/pinch-of-salt/README.md

 - Create a simple UI for accessing the news
 - Make a server side api for all the existing features
 - Parse news from multiple sources to identify events
+- Design a database for storing the news
 - Create a knowledge graph of all past history (requires discussion)

 ## Project Structure